zzzzzy2k/Garbage/readme.txt

-Git is a version control system.
+Git is a distributed version control system.

-Git is free soft ware.
+Git is free software.